-Instantly she knew that their guns would have no effect on the squat, meter-high, bearded ancient creatures that circled the farm.
-They had set it afire by propelling flaming torches with catapults, but had not been able to go in themselves.
+Instantly she knew that their guns would have no effect on the squat, meter-high, beard ancient crea-tures that circled the farm.
+They had set it afire by propelling flaming torches w catapults, but had not been able to go in themselves.
 Why?

 And then she saw a fence, a fence of iron built around the structures.
-It was iron and its alloy, steel, which they were powerless against; they had simply set the place afire and waited for the inhabitants to come out.
-If the people crossed the fence line, they would be captives or victims of the gnomes; if they didn't, the gnomes, who, like people, were diurnal, could simply starve them to death in a siege or shoot wooden and copper spears and arrows at them from the outside.
+It was iron and its allo steel, which they were powerless against; they had simply set the place afire and waited for tinhabitants to come out.
+If the people crossed the fence line, they would be captives or victims the gnomes; if they didn't, the gnomes, who, like people, were diurnal, could simply starve them death in a siege or shoot wooden and copper spears and arrows at them from the outside.

 But everyone in the women's force she led held iron and steel swords.
-She slowed and turned back to her force.
-"Draw swords!
-Cold iron only," she snapped crisply, and the order was passed back.
-Normal military tactics were included with the spell that bound them; they spread out, creating a solid wall ten deep, and advanced.
+She slowed and turn back to her force.
+'Draw swords!
+Cold iron only,' she snapped crisply, and the order was pass back.
+Normal mili-tary tactics were included with the spell that bound them; they spread o creating a solid wall ten deep, and advanced.

-The gnomes saw them and formed a line across the road between them and the burning farm.
-Their eyes reflected the spreading fires, and their almost comic fairytale appearance was offset by grim and deter-mined expressions in those eyes and behind those beards.
+The gnomes saw them and formed a line across the road between them and the burning far Their eyes reflected the spreading fires, and their almost comic fairytale appearance was offset grim and deter-mined expressions in those eyes and behind those beards.

-They looked less human close up; more stonelike and with an alien construction to their bone structure.
+They looked less human close up; more stonelike and with an alien construction to their bo structure.

 Jill stopped and faced the gnome force.
-She had no fear of them as such, since she greatly outnumbered them and possessed the weapon they most feared; but gnomes were magical creatures that had powers beyond those of humankind.
-She was immune to them, she knew that intuitively, although her female force was not.
-The gnomes could cost her dearly in injuries and lives before she reached her goal.
+She had no fear of them as such, since she great outnumbered them and possessed the weapon they most feared; but gnomes were magic creatures that had powers be-yond those of humankind.
+She was immune to them, she knew the intuitively, although her female force was not.
+The gnomes could cost her dearly in injuries a lives before she reached her goal.

-"What is the meaning of this?" she shouted imperiously to the lead gnome.
+"What is the meaning of this?" she shouted imper-iously to the lead gnome.

-"It is none of your affair, Spirit Queen," snarled the gnome in a gruff, low voice that was unexpected from the small creature.
-"Go about your business and proceed unharmed, but do not interfere in our work!"
+"It is none of your affair, Spirit Queen," snarled the gnome in a gruff, low voice that we unexpected from the small creature.
+"Go about your business and pro-ceed unharmed, but do not interfere in our work!"
 The threatening tone was unmistakable.

 She looked at the house.
-It was a conflagration now, yet she sensed someone in there still lived, some-how, and could be gotten out before the walls collapsed; someone who was now one of her own.
+It was a conflagration now, yet she sensed someone in there still live some-how, and could be gotten out before the walls collapsed; someone who was now one of hown.

 "I claim the life that remains for my own," she told the gnome.
 "Stand aside.
-I will take what is mine and proceed."
+I will take what mine and proceed."

 "It is not your right," snapped the gnome leader.
-"All lives in yon structure are forfeit to the Collective!"
+"All lives in yon structure are forfeit to t Collec-tive!"

 She was conscious that time was running out.
-Her first major decision on life was at hand, yet she responded.
+Her first major decision on life was at hand, you she re-sponded.
 "Collective?
 Why do you attack the humans now, gnome?
-Was it not agreed long ago by treaty that your domain is not ours nor ours yours?
+Was it not agreed lo ago by treaty that your domain is not ours nor ours yours?
 How dare you break it!"

 The gnome leader laughed.
 "Treaties!
 Bah!
-Treaties between the bourgeoisie humans who enjoy the fruits of proletarian labor while returning no labor to those Underearth.
-The time for revolution is at hand!
+Trea-ties between the bourgeoisie humans we enjoy the fruits of proletarian labor while returning no labor to those Underearth.
+The time revolution is at hand!
 We have nothing to lose but our chains!"
 A roar of approval went up from his gnome force.